-The Authority considers it appropriate to impose a financial penalty for these contraventions and hereby issues its Notice of Intention to impose a financial penalty on WPD on 4 May 2022.
+The Authority considered it appropriate to impose a financial penalty for these contraventions and issued its Notice of Intention to impose a financial penalty on WPD on 4 May 2022.
 There were no representations made in response to that publication.

-The Authority intends to impose a financial penalty of £1 on each of Western Power Distribution (East Midlands) plc, Western Power Distribution (South Wales) plc, Western Power Distribution (South West) plc and Western Power Distribution (West Midlands) plc.
+The Authority has decided to impose a financial penalty of £1 on each of Western Power Distribution (East Midlands) plc, Western Power Distribution (South Wales) plc, Western Power Distribution (South West) plc and Western Power Distribution (West Midlands) plc.
 This is in addition to £14,909,560 (less £4) that WPD has agreed to pay in voluntary redress.
 The redress will be paid into Ofgem’s Voluntary Redress Fund (administered by the Energy Saving Trust) and the money will be used to the benefit of energy consumers.